MPAS-Dev/compass/docs/users_guide/landice/test_groups/mesh_modifications.rst

 -------------------

 ``landice/mesh_modifications/subdomain_extractor`` extracts a subdomain from a larger domain.
-The extraction is defined by a specified region in a regionCellMask file.
-In the future, this test could be extended to optionally use a GeoJSON file for defining the culling mask instead.
+The region to be extracted can be defined be either a region_mask file with a region number or with a geojson file.

+If using a region_mask file, there is the option of extending the mask into the open ocean by a specified number of cells.
+This was implemented because many region masks end at the present-day ice front, which would leave no gutter on the subdomain mesh.
+It is recommended to first try the subdomain extraction without the ocean extension, and if results are clipped too close to the ice front, then try adding an ocean buffer.
+If results with the ocean buffer do not achieve the desired effect, one should switch to the geojson method and manually create or modify the region, e.g. in QGIS.

+There are two methods available for performing the remapping: using ncremap or standard MALI interpolation methods.
+The standard MALI interpolation method is faster and potentially less fragile, as it relies on fewer underlying tools.
+However, the ncremap option provides the ability to additionally remap up to five ancillary files (e.g. SMB, TF, basal melt param, von Mises parameter files).
+The MALI interpolation method can likely be run quickly on a login node, but the ncremap method will likely need a compute node.

 The user should modify the default config for their application.

-In the future, the ability to apply the extractor to forcing files as well may be added.

 config options
 ~~~~~~~~~~~~~~